Vonter/transitrouter/README.md

 ## TODO

+- Update styling for OpenFreeMap tiles to resemble original PMTiles
+- Add OSM to rail.json script
-- Replace BusRouter SG assets with new assets for BusRouter BLR
+- New custom assets for TransitRouter
-- Cleanup unused dependencies and components
 - Data creation for `visualization/` sub-page
+- Date creation for `bus-arrival/` sub-page
 - Timetable schedules for categorizing routes and stops by frequency
+- Cleanup unused dependencies and components
 - Live tracking for real-time arrivals at bus stops

 ## 📜 License